My approach to painting is to use it, like a prosthetic, to apprehend the World.

-The paintings are usually populated by pseudo-beings that I like to call ‘Stooges’.
-These stooges are often in a predicament: teetering on floating platforms, fighting with peculiar machines or having an existential crisis.
+The paintings are often populated by pseudo-beings that I like to call ‘Stooges’.
+These stooges are generally in some sort of predicament: teetering on floating platforms, fighting with peculiar machines or having an existential crisis.

-Narrative acts as a spring board into painting – but the story is often left behind as the act of painting takes over.
-As a result, the paintings have a self reflective character; narrative glimpses weave with painterly construction.
+Narrative acts as a spring board into painting – but the story is often fractured as the act of painting progresses; so that narrative glimpses poke through areas of painterly celebration.

 In a nutshell – I am attempting to create images that are humorous, responsive, critical and aloof.
 My intention is that viewers will ‘watch’ them, as if they will move when your head is turned.

 I was born in 1978 on the outskirts of south-west London, and moved to Hull, where I am still based, to study fine art in 2001.

 Work in the studio is central, but I often work on participatory projects, with other artists, museums, galleries and educational organisations.
 This is an important aspect of my work; as it provides opportunities to see how ideas ‘plug in’ to broader social contexts and larger groups.